Download in PDF format [1.6 Mb]

 MotorMaster+ Calculates the Savings

-Blodgett brought in one of the resources he utilizes frequently, Applied Proactive Technologies (APT), the NYSERDA contractor that administers the authority's Enhanced Commercial Industrial Performance Program(ECIPP) incentives.2 APT conducted a full motor inventory at the Lowville plant, including the motors’ nameplate data, which, along with operating parameters provided by Mizzi and Streeter, was then uploaded into MotorMaster+, a motor-cost evaluation program developed by the U.S. Department of Energy.
-The program’s built-in database contains costs and operating characteristics for hundreds of motors, making comparisons easy.
+Blodgett brought in one of the resources he utilizes frequently, Applied Proactive Technologies (APT), the NYSERDA contractor that administers the authority's Enhanced Commercial Industrial Performance Program(ECIPP) incentives.
+2 APT conducted a full motor inventory at the Lowville plant, including the motors' nameplate data, which, along with operating parameters provided by Mizzi and Streeter, was then uploaded into MotorMaster+, a motor-cost evaluation program developed by the U.S. Department of Energy.
+The program's built-in database contains costs and operating characteristics for hundreds of motors, making comparisons easy.
 The software is versatile and user-friendly for anyone with a nominal understanding of motor-related energy costs.
-Readers can download a free copy from the DOE website.
+MotorMaster+ software is available by request at AMO Tools Help Desk.

 So far, Streeter and Mizzi have replaced 21 motors with NEMA Premium models, yielding continuing, annual savings of $17,850.
-They’ve got their sights on additional motors, which they’ll upgrade over the coming years.
+They've got their sights on additional motors, which they'll upgrade over the coming years.
 How much can your plant save by replacing inefficient motors?
-To find out, visit the DOE website to download a free copy of MotorMaster+ or contact your motor distributor or local utility.
-We think you’ll be pleasantly surprised by the answer.
+To find out, MotorMaster+ software is available by request at AMO Tools Help Desk.
+We think you'll be pleasantly surprised by the answer.

 - Ron Mizzi is plant engineer for the Pins Division of QubicaAMF, 7412 Utica Boulevard, Lowville, NY 13367-USA.
 He can be reached at Mizzi@quibcaamf.us.